ErickNMA/ErickNMA/README.md

-# Olá, meu nome é Erick! 🤓
+# Hello, my name is Erick! 🤓

 ---

-### 🎓 Graduando em Engenharia Mecatrônica 🎓
+### 🎓 Mechatronics Engineer 🎓
+### 🚘 Desing Release Engineer at ACT Digital on behalf of Stellantis LATAM 🚘
-### ➡️ Fascinado por ROBÓTICA, CONTROLE e PROGRAMAÇÃO ⬅️
+### ➡️ Amazed by robotics, systems control and programming ⬅️

 ---